Landhausplatz & Tiroler Landhaus

 The construction of the "French monument", as the people of Innsbruck called it, was largely carried out by prisoners of war who were assigned to the construction company carrying out the work.
 Mayreder, Kraus & Co were made available.
 In addition to labour, the required raw materials also caused problems in the barren post-war period.
 A liberation memorial imposed by the occupying power was difficult to sell to the population, especially with the housing shortage that still prevailed in the city after the air raids.
 In order not to fuel the resentment of the population in the first post-war years over the construction, the French also refrained from a ceremonial inauguration.

-Today, the Tyrolean Landhaus is the seat of the Tyrolean Parliament.
-If you cross Landhausplatz, you will find a lively city centre fun park for young skaters and BMXers.
-It has had its current appearance since 2011, after the LAAC architecture firm won a tender for the redesign in 2008 to free the square from car traffic and reorganise it.
-In the first few years after the opening, cycling and skating were strictly forbidden on the barren Landhausplatz with its inviting concrete waves.
-However, young people were not deterred by this and persevered to conquer the square for themselves.
+Anyone crossing Landhausplatz today seems to find a lively inner-city fun park for skaters and BMXers.
+It has had its current appearance since 2011, after the LAAC architecture firm won a tender to redesign the square in 2008.
+In the first few years after its opening, cycling and skating were strictly forbidden on the barren Landhausplatz with its inviting concrete waves, after the dispute between the state government and skateboarders had already led to heated discussions in the 1990s.
+However, young people have not been deterred by this to this day and have persevered to conquer the square in front of the seat of the Tyrolean state government.

 "Arrived as a winner.